poipoiPIO/go-lex/README.md

 Token struct are using to represent the result of lexing in user-friendly manier.

 ### Functions and methods:
-#### InitLexExprs:
-> func InitLexExprs(rules [][]string) ([]Expression, error)

-Function needed to initialize lexing rules before lexer initialization.
-It takes rules in form of the {"Rule Regexp", "Tag name"} pair slice and returns the slice of rules for lexer.

 #### InitLexer:
-> func InitLexExprs(ignoreTag string, rules []Expression) *Lexer
+> func InitLexExprs(rules [][]string, ignoreTag string) (*Lexer, error)

 Function needed to initialize lexer.
-It takes the tag ignored to lexer and lexing rules from `InitLexExprs` function.
+It takes the tag ignored to lexer and lexing rules represented as the slice of pairs `{ "regexp", "token tag" }`.
-And returns the instance of `Lexer` struct needed to provide lexing service.
+And returns the instance of `Lexer` struct needed to provide lexing service or the error in case of an error.

 #### Lexer.Lex:
 > func (*Lexer) Lex(input string) ([]Token, error)